Verdra Rules · v0.1

 Performance

 Non-delivery, service-level breach, specification non-conformity, quantity shortfall, pricing discrepancy.
-The largest class; automated by default.
+The largest class; automated under B.10 confidence threshold.

 Automated · Tier 1 remedies